bcoles/kasld/docs/kaslr.md

     rewrite in later kernels dropped this path.
   - s390 boot stub: CPU has no PRNG instruction (dmesg: `KASLR disabled: CPU has no PRNG`).
+  - s390 boot stub (older kernels): not enough memory to place the randomized kernel (dmesg: `KASLR disabled: not enough memory`); the v6.4 decompressor-reservation rework dropped this path.
   - riscv64 EFI stub: the same shape as arm64 (`EFI_RNG_PROTOCOL`
     falls back to a deterministic firmware-allocated position when no random source is exposed).
 The riscv64 no-seed dmesg signal